MohdMuslim92/alx-low_level_programming/0x00-hello_world/README.md

 * 4-puts.c : print a string with puts function
 * 5-printf.c : print a string with printf function
 * 6-size.c : print sizes of variables
+* 100-intel : take the file stored in the variable CFILE and generate assimbly file; do not link. and save the result into .s file